heesukjang/ClimateChangeDashboard/README.md

 For my individual contribution, I led the development of the [Financial and Risk Indicators](https://groups.ischool.berkeley.edu/ClimateVis/cfbl.html) section, which features charts and graphs primarily created with Tableau.
 This section aims to raise awareness of the carbon footprint of bank loans and assess countries' preparedness for a low-carbon transition and its impact on regional economic development.
 Additionally, I spearheaded the website development, utilizing HTML, CSS, Bootstrap, and JavaScript.
 This included creating the header, footer, home page with carousel features, overview page, and setting up a generic layout for each tab to allow teammates to integrate their visualizations seamlessly.

-you can view our [live demo](https://drive.google.com/file/d/1b4dWghYWxcTrHJvncjXVlBWemisMCdLA/view).
+You can view our [live demo](https://drive.google.com/file/d/1b4dWghYWxcTrHJvncjXVlBWemisMCdLA/view).